 An instrumental rendition of Alison Clarkson’s no. 7 single ‘Doin’ the Do’ was used for the title music, however, and as foretold, it was published by the Bitmap’s in-house label, Renegade.
 It also appeared on Alison’s platinum-selling debut album, Boomania, which was largely written and produced in her bedroom.
 ‘Doin’ the Do’ and her follow-up single, ‘Where Are You Baby?’ are really fun, catchy tracks, though you won’t hear me admit that.
 I’m too cool.

-Many UK readers may recall their first sighting of Magic Pockets being on the Saturday morning TV show, Motormouth, hosted by Neil Buchanan, Andy Crane and Gaby Roslin, amongst several lesser known personalities.
-It featured in a prize-winning phone-in segment where you’d holler navigational commands down the blower, and some clot at the other end would attempt to translate them into joystick maneuvers.
+Many UK readers may recall their first sighting of Magic Pockets being on the Saturday morning TV show, Motormouth, hosted by Neil Buchanan, Andy Crane and Gaby Roslin, amongst several lesser-known personalities.
+It featured in a prize-winning phone-in segment where you’d holler navigational commands down the blower, and some clot at the other end would attempt to translate them into joystick manoeuvres.
 It’s a clunky, sluggish game when you’re directly at the helm so you can imagine how much fun it would have been to control remotely!

 A highly esteemed team

 “Then there was Worms.
 Andy Davidson won a competition in Amiga Format to design a game, which Team 17 would publish.
-And what a game Worms turned out to be – certainly one of the best multiplayer games ever, and not at all bad as a one player game.
+And what a game Worms turned out to be – certainly one of the best multiplayer games ever, and not at all bad as a one-player game.
 As with Lemmings, there have been plenty of clones and revisions, and it has appeared on a ridiculous number of other platforms.
 The latest version, Worms Armageddon, was never released for the Amiga, but Hyperion (who converted the excellent Heretic 2) have acquired the license and they are hoping for a release sometime this year.”

 This snippet appeared in Amiga Format’s last ever issue (136, May 2000) as part of a notable developers retrospective.
 I couldn’t help noticing in the last paragraph they’ve rewritten the history books by declaring that Andy Davidson’s Worms won their own ‘design a game’ compo.
 First they ignore his submission entirely, later have no recollection of it ever arriving through the AF office doors, bury the competition results in some obscure area of an issue so far removed from the premise of the original challenge that everyone had forgotten it was still running, and now they decide that David won it after all!
 Now where did my biscuit go?
 I could have sworn…